Sewing Cabinet Side Table

 The base of the sewing cabinet doesn’t look too bad.
 But the top was a little rough.

-Dismantle Sewing Cabinet to Make Side Table
+Dismantle the Sewing Cabinet to Make a Side Table

-The first step is to remove the lid and the sewing machine frame leaving just the base of the sewing cabinet.
+The first step is to remove the lid and the sewing machine frame, leaving just the base of the sewing cabinet.
 I tossed the frame that held the machine, but I’m saving the lid to reuse as the side table top.

 Full disclosure here!
 I had a hard time removing the hinge on the lid.
-If you look closely, you will see a small pin on the side of the lid that needs to be removed in order to release the hinge arm.
+If you look closely, you will see a small pin on the side of the lid that needs to be removed to release the hinge arm.

 Sand Lid of Sewing Cabinet